 Manufacturing Day in Oakland County is a celebration of modern manufacturing - an opportunity for students to get a firsthand look at what today's engineers, technicians and other staff do each day at advanced manufacturing facilities across the region.
 Companies across the county open their doors to students, teachers and counselors to highlight the technologies and careers in the new world of advanced manufacturing.

+MiCareerQuest Southeast, a regional initiative event, attended by high school students from school districts in Oakland, Livingston, Macomb, Monroe, Washtenaw and Wayne counties introduces students to career opportunities to four growing career quadrants: advanced manufacturing, construction, health sciences, and information technology.
 ECONOMIC DEVELOPMENT programs support the retention and expansion of existing businesses and entrepreneurs through a comprehensive range of services and information.
-The programs diversify Oakland County's economic base by attracting new companies throughout the world via its Emerging Sectors® initiative.
-Since its creation in 2004, the Emerging Sectors program has had 484 business successes and has attracted about \$4.6 billion in investment, creating approximately 48,200 jobs and retaining 33,400 jobs.
+The programs diversify Oakland County's economic base by attracting new companies throughout the world via its Emerging Sectors[®] initiative.
+Since its creation in 2004, the Emerging Sectors program has had 503 business successes and has attracted about \$4.93 billion in investment, creating approximately 50,406 jobs and retaining 36,427 jobs.